Flash flood: Hazards

-Flash flood impacts
+Impacts

 Flash floods induce severe impacts in both the built and the natural environment.
 The effects of flash floods can be catastrophic and show extensive diversity, ranging from damages in buildings and infrastructure to impacts on vegetation, human lives and livestock.
 The effects are particularly difficult to characterize in urban areas.

 Researchers have used datasets such as the Severe Hazards Analysis and Verification Experiment (SHAVE) and the U.S. National Weather Service (NWS) Storm Data datasets to connect the impact of flash floods with the physical processes involved in flash flooding.
 This should increase the reliability of flash flood impact forecasting models.
 Analysis of flash floods in the United States between 2006 and 2012 shows that injuries and fatalities are most likely in small, rural catchments, that the shortest events are also the most dangerous, that the hazards are greatest after nightfall, and that a very high fraction of injuries and fatalities involve vehicles.

 An impact severity scale is proposed in 2020 providing a coherent overview of the flash flood effects through the classification of impact types and severity and mapping their spatial extent in a continuous way across the floodplain.
 Depending on the affected elements, the flood effects are grouped into 4 categories: (i) impacts on built environment (ii) impacts on man-made mobile objects,(iii) impacts on the natural environment (including vegetation, agriculture, geomorphology, and pollution) and (iv) impacts on the human population (entrapments, injuries, fatalities).
 The scale was proposed as a tool on prevention planning, as the resulting maps offer insights on future impacts, highlighting the high severity areas.

 Flash floods can cause rapid soil erosion.
 Much of the Nile delta sedimentation may come from flash flooding in the desert areas that drain into the Nile River.
 However, flash floods of short duration produce relatively little bedrock erosion or channel widening, having their greatest impact from sedimentation on the floodplain.

 Some wetlands plants, such as certain varieties of rice, are adapted to endure flash flooding.
 However, plants that thrive in drier areas can be harmed by flooding, as the plants can become stressed by the large amount of water.